-B. The exceptions and one copy shall be filed with the prothonotary, and shall have attached to them a copy of the order to which the exceptions have been taken.
+A. When exceptions are filed with the domestic relations office, they shall have attached to them a copy of the order to which the exceptions have been taken.
 A rule L205.2(b)B motion cover sheet is required.
-The cover sheet shall indicate whether or not a transcript of the Family Court hearing is required.
+The hearing officer who entered the order shall be served with a copy of the exceptions.

 CUSTODY AND VISITATION MATTERS

-A. All petitions relating to custody or visitation with minor children shall be filed in accordance with rule L205.2(b)B.
+A. All pleadings relating only to custody of minor children shall include a motion cover sheet pursuant to rule L205.2(b)B.

-C. As part of the pre-trial procedures, the court administrator shall refer all custody-related complaints or petitions, (other than those alleging contempt or those accompanied by a petition for emergency relief, see L1915.13-1 and L1915.13-2) to a family court hearing officer for the scheduling of an initial conference with the parties and their respective counsel.
+B. All custody-related pleadings, other than those alleging contempt or requesting special relief, shall be referred to a family court hearing officer for the scheduling of an initial conference with the parties and their respective counsel.

-D. If the custody action is based upon a count of a divorce complaint an initial conference before a hearing officer will be scheduled upon the filing of a written praecipe or other written request by either party.
+C. If the custody action is included in a count in a divorce complaint, an initial conference before a hearing officer will be scheduled upon the filing of a praecipe.
+The praecipe must include an updated criminal record/abuse history verification completed by the filing party and a blank verification form for the opposing party, along with the order/notice required by Pa.
+R.C.P 1915.15(c).